Tech-enabled travel, here I come!

 - Virtual Reality

 Last, but perhaps the most exciting of them all, is VR.
-Travelers may soon be able to choose their next destination from a VR catalogue.
-Increasingly, historical locations will invest in VR experiences that allow visitors to step into the past, or indeed the future.
+Travellers may soon be able to choose their next destination from a VR catalogue.
+Increasingly, historical locations will invest in VR experiences that allow visitors to step into the past, or indeed the future,find here reliable commercial plumbers in riverside.
 For those who abhor crowds, travel companies could offer VR tours for a less hectic experience.
-It might soon become just as common for travelers to find a VR headset in their room as the traditional chocolate on the pillow.
+It might soon become just as common for travellers to find a VR headset in their room as the traditional chocolate on the pillow.